-15 Best Talent Assessment Tools
+Best Talent Assessment Tools Recruiters Should Try

 illustration of employee assessment

-According to a report by SHRM, 75% of HR professionals say there’s a shortage of skills in candidates applying for jobs, even when resumes say otherwise.
+HR professionals say there’s a shortage of skills in candidates applying for jobs, even when resumes say otherwise.
 That’s where talent assessment tools step in.
 Without them, companies are left guessing.
 You risk hiring based on gut feel instead of proven skills.
 And that can cost you time, money, and morale.

 The solution?
 Use the best talent assessment tools to cut through the noise and uncover real potential.
 These platforms don’t just test for skills.
 They also help with culture fit, decision-making, and long-term success.
-This blog will walk you through what works, why it matters, and how to choose the right fit
+This blog will walk you through what works, why it matters, and how to choose the right fit.

 What Are Talent Assessment Tools?